 A judge appoints a Guardian ad Litem in cases where a child has been abused or neglected to investigate the case, to make recommendations to the judge regarding a safe place or special services.
+GALs visit their assigned children at least one a month and become a positive, stable contact for the child.
+GALs help to ensure a child's voice is heard in court.
 You can champion an abused or neglected child and prevent them from suffering future harm.

 If you would like to become a Guardian ad Litem, please contact the office nearest to you.
 Click here for a listing of Guardian ad Litem offices throughout the state.